 We’ve already talked about how there’s no must-have qualification, degree, or certification to become a web developer.
 But let’s look again at why you should stop worrying about not having the “right” background.

-The simple truth here is that there is so much demand for web developers, your background is immaterial to most employers.
+The simple truth here is that there is so much demand for web developers, your background is not that important to most employers.
 Overall, there is a skills shortage for web developers, in North America and elsewhere.
-The Covid-19 pandemic has not only increased the demand due to the increased digitization of many sectors, but also the amount of people switching careers.
-This means that now more than ever, your professional or educational background prior to web development will not affect your ability to break into the field and get hired.
+The Covid-19 pandemic not only increased the demand due to the increased digitization of many sectors, but also the amount of people switching careers.

 In other words, you don’t need to have been coding from day one; as long as you learn the necessary skills, and can demonstrate them to employers, you’ll be considered a qualified candidate.